john-science/john-science.github.io/_posts/2018-05-12-chilli-pepper-spiciness-ratings.md

 ---
 {% include JB/setup %}

-I love spicy foods and some peppers are amazingly tasty.
-BUT before throwing a few peppers into a dish I'm cooking I want to know roughly how spicy it is.
-(I usually compare everything to jalapeno and habanero peppers, as my calibration points.)
-The spiciest pepper isn't the tastiest though, so I just ignore the top few peppers on this list for any kind of real cooking.
+I love spicy foods and some peppers are as tasty as they are spicy.
+BUT before throwing a few peppers into a dish I'm cooking I want to know roughly how spicy they are.
+I typically use this list as my guideline, using jalapenos and habaneros as my calibration points.

 ## Chilli Pepper Spiciness Ratings